 Yes.
 You will need to submit an entirely new packet with new evaluation forms, references, transcripts, etc.

-Fellows begin their work on June 1st and are essentially full-time students at the University of Tennessee for the summer.
-Fellows are placed in a school from their sponsoring school district for the academic year, spending four days a week with an excellent mentor principal, learning instructional leadership hands-on.
+Fellows begin their work on May 28th, and are essentially full-time students at the University of Tennessee for the summer.
+Fellows are placed in an administrative position in a school from their sponsoring school district for the academic year, spending four days a week with an excellent mentor principal, learning instructional leadership hands-on.
 The fifth day (generally Friday) is spent in coursework and seminars at the University of Tennessee with both professors and practitioners learning the theory and research associated with effective educational leadership.
 The second summer entails capstone courses meant to culminate the experience.
 Full-time university coursework is required in both summers of the program.
-Upon successful completion of the program, fellows earn a Masters or Education Specialist degree from the University of Tennessee, and a Beginning Administrator license from the state.
+Upon successful completion of the program, fellows earn a Masters or Education Specialist degree from the University of Tennessee, and are eligible to apply for a Beginning Administrator license from the state.

-Licensed principals can apply to the Leadership Academy and will not be at a disadvantage.
+Individuals holding a principal’s license can apply to the Leadership Academy and will not be at a disadvantage.
 Participants are identified based on who the selection committee feels will benefit the most from the program and will complete the program ready to assume a school leadership role in their sponsoring school district.
 Selected individuals who already have completed a Master’s program for licensure can utilize the Academy to work toward an Education Specialist (EdS) degree.
-In addition, plans are in process for oﬀering a Doctorate in Education (EdD) associated with the Leadership Academy, but final approval for this degree has not yet been received.

-No. For the past several years, sponsoring school districts have hired approximately 5-10 new principals per year, as well as a number of assistant principals.
+No. For the past several years, sponsoring school districts have hired several new principals per year, as well as a number of assistant principals.
 Participants who are successful in all aspects of the program will be very competitive candidates for these openings but are not guaranteed principalships.

 The Leadership Academy has been created to address the ongoing need for school leaders who are well versed in their sponsoring school district’s goals.
 These school districts will seriously consider all successful candidates for principal and assistant principal vacancies.

 Mentor principals are selected based on their demonstrated leadership skills, their schools’ success in implementing their school district’s goals, raising student achievement levels, and their skills in and commitment to mentoring.
 The Leadership Academy team will identify Mentor principals.
-In order to qualify as a mentor principal, the mentor must attend the training session during the month of May.
+In order to qualify as a mentor principal, the mentor must attend the mentor luncheon in late summer.